omkarmagadumdev/Frontend-Learning-Journey/github/README.md

 - git checkout <-branch name->(to navigate)
 - git checkout -b <-new branch name-> (to create new branch)
 - git branch -d <-branch name-> (to delete branch)
+- git diff <-branch name- >(to compare commits,branches,files& more)
+- git merge<-branch name->(to merge 2 branches)
+or
+create a pull request